sanyaade-fintechnology/brandcenter/README.md

-## SumUp Status Hub
+# SumUp Status Page

-this page is intended to show the availability status of all SumUp systems.
+This is the repository for the sumup status page, accessible from status.sumup.com